ElenaAuseviciute/ElenaAuseviciute/README.md

 👋 Hello, I’m @ElenaAuseviciute

 I have recently completed 160 hours course of Data Analytics and Python programming basics at Vilnius Coding School.
 I have gained valuable skills working with MySQL, Power BI and Python language.
-Even afetr finishing my course, I have stayed motivated to continuous learning, actively expanding my knowledge and skills through independent study.
+Even after finishing the course, I have stayed motivated to continued learning, actively expanding my knowledge and skills through independent study.